Official-Codaisseur-Graduate/Jobs-Board-Client/README.md

 # Preface
 - This repository is a continuation by members of Codaisseur class #27 of the "Jobs Board" real world project that was started by members of Codaisseur class #26.
 The original repo can be found here https://github.com/hastinc/Jobs-Board-Client/tree/master.

 ## [ Check out the deployed app here!](https://codaisseur-jobs-board.netlify.com)

-This is the client repo for our Jobs board real world project that was made during weeks 9-10 of Codaisseur.
+This is the client repo for our Jobs Board real world project that was made during weeks 9-10 of Codaisseur.

 ## Table of contents